charlottecao41/AgeGender/codes/README.md

 # Content
 1. Place test.json, train.json, and valid.json under 'aligned' folder.
+The rest of that folder should be Adience's inner folders, such as 7153718@N04.
 2. Change the PATH on aggender_dataset.py to the one leading to your 'aligned' folder. e.g. PATH = '/home/jupyter/shared/aligned/'
 3. Select a model that you want to train, and find its python file: